 Heart- The heart symbolizes God’s love, humanity, and charity.
 It is also considered to be the source of understanding, love, courage, devotion, sorrow, and joy.
 Our Pewter Hearts Baby Cup is a lovely gesture for a baptismal cup or a baby’s first gift signifying love and joy.
 This item is also engravable, allowing you to personalize and commemorate the occasion.

 Ichthus – This is one of the most widely recognized symbols of Christianity.
 In Greek, the first letters of the words, “Jesus Christ, Son of God, Savior” spell Ichthus, meaning “fish.”
 When the early Christians were persecuted, they used the Ichthus as a secret sign to identify themselves to each other.

 Latin Cross – Few other signs or symbols exist that are as widely recognized or hold as much meaning as the Latin Cross.
 It is the form of the cross on which Christ died and is used worldwide to symbolize Christianity.
-Shop our sterling silver cross pendant on an 18″ sterling silver chain.
-Size 21.5 mm x 14 mm, just $100.
+Shop our sterling silver contour cross pendant on a 16-18″ adjustable sterling silver chain.
+Size 19 mm, just $98!

 Star of David – While there is no reference to the six-pointed Star of David as such in the Old Testament, the symbol did emerge as early as the 3rd Century A.D.
 It represents the shield of King David and is accepted by Jews worldwide as a symbol of their faith.
 Since Christianity has its roots in Judaism, the Star of David also has significance for many Christians.
-View our Gold and Sterling Star Pendant here.
+View our Star of David pendant here.